Song Suqing: Rise to fame: the 1509 mission

 In Japan, Zhu Gao became known as Song Suqing.
 The Chinese source Shuyu Zhouzi Lu (殊域周咨錄) says the new name comes from the fact that his surname Zhu 朱 was written like the character Song 宋, while "Suqing" 素卿 shares the meaning of his name "Gao" 縞, which means "plain white silk".
 The Japanese source Sanetaka-kō ki (実隆公記) records that Zhu Gao considered "Suqing" his courtesy name, and this was what he identified himself by.

 Since disembarking the Japanese envoy ship in the port city of Sakai, Song Suqing became somewhat of a celebrity for his talent in song and poetry.
+(Some Chinese sources allege that he pretended he was of imperial lineage.)
 Despite not knowing how to speak Japanese at first, he was able to communicate with the locals in writing, since Japan and China shared the same written language at the time.
 He was recruited into the service of the Hosokawa clan and was especially close with the daimyō Hosokawa Masamoto and the shōgun Ashikaga Yoshizumi.
 He was even granted a position in the Ministry of the Imperial Household (司農卿) and gained access into the imperial court in Kyoto.
 The Chinese source Shuyu Zhouzi Lu says that he was so respected that he was given the hand of "the daughter of the king", though the identity of the king in question is unclear.
 He had ten sons, amongst them one variously called Song Dongzhan (宋東瞻) or Song Yi (宋一) who eventually followed his father's footsteps as an envoy.

 The Hosokawa was one of two clans who had the privilege to represent the Ashikaga shōgun to trade in China.
 In 1508, the other clan with this privilege, the Ōuchi, helped the exiled shōgun Ashikaga Yoshitane reclaim his position from Ashikaga Yoshizumi, who was supported by the Hosokawa.
 As a result, the Ōuchi was rewarded with the right to send two ships to China and the Hosokawa only one.
 The Hosokawa, unhappy about this arrangement, pre-empted the official mission by making Song Suqing the head envoy of an unofficial mission to China ahead of schedule.
 From Sakai, Song Suqing's ship sailed south around the Ōuchi controlled waters and reached Ningbo in 1509, two years ahead of the legitimate Ōuchi mission led by Ryōan Keigo.